 Each Monday in term time (3 x 10 week terms per year) to attend our study centre, St Mellitus College, London

-2 Academic study weeks per year (Monday – Friday, 9am – 5pm).
+2 Academic Teaching Weeks per year (Monday – Friday, 9am – 5pm).

 An additional full day per week (minimum) for private study

 Studying this degree at St Mellitus College offers students theology and training at the heart of the local church; excellence in academic theological teaching; practical youth ministry training with a focus on issues of theology and practice in contextual youth ministry; and exposure to fellow students from a wide range of backgrounds and contexts.